This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Tips for Feeding Sunflower Seeds to Birds

-Clean feeders every two weeks to prevent mold and disease spread.
+Clean feeders thoroughly every two weeks to prevent mold, and monitor which birds visit to adjust your sunflower seed mix accordingly.

 Choosing The Right Type of Sunflower Seeds